dtb1996/qt-service-lab/README.md

-# QtServiceLab
+# Qt Service Lab

-QtServiceLab is a Qt 6/QML application demonstrating a clean separation of concerns between UI, state management, data models, and service layers.
+Qt Service Lab is a Qt 6/QML application demonstrating a clean separation of concerns between UI, state management, data models, and service layers.
 The project simulates a backend API using C++ to drive the UI asynchronously, showcasing how to structure a real-world Qt application with QAbstractListModel,